flatland-association/flatland-rl/CONTRIBUTING.rst

 Have a look at the `Type Hints Cheat Sheet <https://mypy.readthedocs.io/en/latest/cheat_sheet_py3.html>`_ to get started with Type Hints.

-Caveat: We discourage the usage of Type Aliases for structured data since its members remain unnamed (see `Issue #284 <https://gitlab.aicrowd.com/flatland/flatland/issues/284/>`_).
+Caveat: We discourage the usage of Type Aliases for structured data since its members remain unnamed.

     .. code-block:: python
         # Discouraged: Type Alias with unnamed members